drsnyder/poky/README.md

 alternative where the data set size could be much larger and bounded only by PostgreSQL's maximum table size (currently 32TB).

+## Deploy Poky as a Service

+Before deploying Poky as a service, confirm or edit the settings in the capistrano configuration file config/deploy.rb.
+You will be primarily concerned that the hostnames are configured correctly for your environment.

+Confirm that you have varnish and daemonize installed on the target system.
+See the dependencies section below.

+Next, deploy to the environment of choice:

+    cap development deploy

+Other configuration files of interest:

+ * config/defaults.vcl: the default varnish configuration.
+ * config/deploy.rb: the capistrano configuration.
+ * config/poky.defaults: default settings for the poky service.
+ * config/varnish.defaults: default settings for varnishd.

 ## HTTP Server Usage

 Create a poky database and create the table: